(Spoken on September 4, 1983.)

 Even material possessions are concepts only; we may come to that.
 The land, property and gold that we have are ideas in our mind.
 They do not actually belong to us.
 We know very well that the land we possess is not sitting on our head or sticking to our body.
 The money is not in our hand; it is somewhere, and even that somewhereness is a notional value that we attach to it because wealth is an invisible concept in the mind.
 It is not a gold, silver or currency note that we call money.
 It is a power for acquiring, possessing, purchasing what is called wealth, which may be symbolised in gold coins, silver coins, etc. The power is, again, an invisible concept, as I said.
 If all the value of the world is in gold, and an occasion arises when gold has no value in this world, we will find that we cannot eat it and appease our hunger.
 All the currency notes in the world can be devaluated in one moment under given circumstances.
 The conceptual value attached to these physical substances called money alter so quickly that the visible things which were all the life of a person yesterday may be the death of the person today by the change of the conceptual value attached to them.
 That the whole world is an idea, finally, is the opinion of great thinkers and philosophers.
 The world is only an idea, not a physical substance, and all that we consider as meaningful in the world is also an idea.
 So why should we ask for something from meditation, from God?
 What is that something we are asking for?

-The universal, as I mentioned, is something invisible to the eyes, but the beauty of a thing is the universal that is present in the object.
-The object that is beautiful is appearing as such because of the indwelling of the universal in it.
-The larger the presence or the percentage of the universal in an object, the more attractive it is, the more beautiful it is, the more valuable it is, and more indispensable it becomes.
-The highest universal is what we call God; and if the universal cannot not be, God also cannot not be.
+The Universal, as I mentioned, is something invisible to the eyes, but the beauty of a thing is the Universal that is present in the object.
+The object that is beautiful is appearing as such because of the indwelling of the Universal in it.
+The larger the percentage of the presence of the Universal in an object, the more attractive it is, the more beautiful it is, the more valuable it is, and the more indispensable it becomes.
+The highest Universal is what we call God; and if the Universal cannot not be, God also cannot not be.
 It has to be.
-The universal has to be because with this little analysis we have made here, we find that all life is nothing but universals operating in an abstract fashion.
-The highest gradation, the finale of these universals, is the largest universality which includes everything which is lower, and does not exclude them.
+The Universal has to be because with this little analysis we have made here, we find that all life is nothing but universals operating in an abstract fashion.
+The highest gradation, the finale of these universals, is the largest Universality which includes everything which is lower, and does not exclude them.
 It is not like horseness being separate from the horse.
 It is not that kind of universality that we are speaking of.
-Here the universal, whose meaning I mentioned in a few words just now, is actually more real, and is perhaps the only real thing in life.
+Here the Universal, whose meaning I mentioned in a few words just now, is actually more real, and is perhaps the only real thing in life.
 That is God, the only real thing in life, which includes all the so-called concrete things also.
 Such conviction is necessary before we can expect to have even a meagre percentage of success in meditation.